Sp3ctro/Sp3ctro.github.io/_posts/2020-02-16-FRM-Reading-9.md

 Before we discuss copulas, their forms, and how they can be used to model correlations, it is best to make some informal definitions clear...

 **Univariate Distribution**
 A univariate distribution is the probability distribution of a single variable or number.
-Such distributions include the Normal, Student's T, Chi-Squared, F, Exponential, and Gamma distributions
+Such distributions include the Normal, Student's T, Chi-Squared, F, Exponential, and Gamma distributions.

 **Marginal Distribution**
 A marginal distribution is the probability distribution of a sample set taken from another distribution.
 For example, if you have a vector of 100 observances; plotting the distribution of a sample of 20 of those observances is a marginal distribution.